 In England, the Children’s Funeral Fund also provides a £300 contribution towards the price of a coffin, casket or shroud.
 This can be claimed by you if you’re arranging a simple service, or a funeral director if you choose to use one.

-The Funeral Expenses Payment is a government scheme designed to help people on low income who are receiving certain benefits.
+The Funeral Expenses Payment is a government scheme designed to help with funeral costs for people on benefits.
 This can be used to cover costs like:

 You can also get up to £700 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.